 2. Trade contractors that specialize in a specific area such as plumbing contractors or heating, ventilation, and air-conditioning (HVAC) contractors.

 There are many opportunities in residential construction across Canada.
 But, some regions more active than others.
 So, it’s important to research job demand at the national, provincial, and local levels.

-Non-residential construction sector (Industrial, Institutional & commercial, Engineering)
+Non-residential Construction Sector (Industrial, Institutional & Commercial, Engineering)

-Within industrial construction, there are many large, resource-based construction projects on the rise all across the country.
+In this sector, there are many large, resource-based construction projects on the rise all across the country.

 While industrial projects are planned in all provinces and territories, here are some examples of projects taking place across Canada:

-Institutional and commercial construction:
+Institutional and Commercial Construction: